emartineznunez/AutoMeKin/docs/other.md

 ```
 tors.sh inputfile file
 ```
-The first argument is the name of the inputfile and the second one can be: `all` (default) or `file`.
+The first argument is the name of the inputfile and the second one can be: `all`, the default, or `file`.
 Using `all`, all the rotatable angles are scanned, while if you use `file`, the four indices that specify the dihedrals you want to scan must be present in file `dihedrals`.

 The dihedrals will be scanned and the highest point(s) along the scan(s) will be subjected to TS optimizations.

-In general, dihedral scans are automatically performed in all parallel calculations (except with vdW and assoc samplings).
+In general, dihedral scans are automatically performed in all parallel calculations, except with vdW and assoc samplings.
 For big and/or highly flexible molecules these automated scans can be very CPU intensive, and they can be avoided adding the keyword `torsion` with the value no to your Method section like in the next example:
 ```
 --Method--
 sampling MD